Paopun20/PaoPaoDataStore/docs/tutorial/setup.md

-# PPDB Setup Guide
+# PPDS Setup Guide

-PPDB (PaoPao's DataStore Module) is a **ModuleScript** for Roblox that provides a high-performance, caching-friendly, migration-ready wrapper for DataStores with cross-server synchronization.
+PPDS (PaoPao's DataStore Module) is a **ModuleScript** for Roblox that provides a high-performance, caching-friendly, migration-ready wrapper for DataStores with cross-server synchronization.
 It **must be used server-side** (e.g., inside `ServerScriptService`).

 ---

-## Step 1: Get PPDB
+## Step 1: Get PPDS

 ### Option 1: Roblox Library
-* Get the PPDB library model from the [Roblox Asset Library](https://www.roblox.com/library/95562270661505/).
+* Get the PPDS library model from the [Roblox Asset Library](https://www.roblox.com/library/95562270661505/).

 ### Option 2: GitHub
 * Clone or download from the [PaoPaoDataStore repository](https://github.com/Paopun20/PaoPaoDataStore).

 ### Option 3: Direct Script
-* Copy the PPDB source code into a new ModuleScript in Studio.
+* Copy the PPDS source code into a new ModuleScript in Studio.

 ---

-## Step 2: Install PPDB
+## Step 2: Install PPDS

 1. **Place the Module**: Move the `PaoPaoDataStore` ModuleScript to `ServerScriptService` (or your preferred server-side location).
-2. **Rename (Optional)**: Rename it to `PPDB` for clarity.
+2. **Rename (Optional)**: Rename it to `PPDS` for clarity.
 3. **Verify Location**: Ensure it's accessible from your server scripts.

 ```
 ServerScriptService/
-├── PPDB (ModuleScript)
+├── PPDS (ModuleScript)
 ├── PlayerManager (Server Script)
 └── GameLogic (Server Script)
 ```